StanfordLegion/legion/compiler/doc/language.md

 Tasks in Legion resemble functions in most C-family languages.
 For now, think of tasks as functions.
-The differences between tasks and functions are explained in Section 2.7, below.
+The differences between tasks and functions are explained in Section 3.7, below.

-Parameters to tasks are passed by-value and are lexically scoped.
-There is no type inference for task declarations, although there is a limited form of `auto`-style type inference available for local variables (see below).

-Task calls work like you'd expect.
-Parentheses are *not* optional.

 ## Variables